 Burnaby Village is one of three main venues where the City of Burnaby celebrates Canada Day.
 The others are the Edmonds Community Centre and Swangard Stadium.
 Click Canada Day in Burnaby for details about what happens at each location.

-• 11:00 am – Coastal Wolf Pack
+- 11:00 am – Coastal Wolf Pack

-• 11:15 am – Rene Hugo Sanchez & Friends
+- 11:15 am – Rene Hugo Sanchez & Friends

-• 11:45 am – Académie Duello
+- 11:45 am – Académie Duello

-• 1:00 pm – Tian-Jin Temple
+- 1:00 pm – Tian-Jin Temple

-• 1:00 pm – Académie Duello
+- 1:00 pm – Académie Duello

-• 1:45 pm – Piper Jim Leonard
+- 1:45 pm – Piper Jim Leonard

-• 2:15 pm – Rene Hugo Sanchez & Friends
+- 2:15 pm – Rene Hugo Sanchez & Friends

-• 2:30 pm – Académie Duello
+- 2:30 pm – Académie Duello

-• 2:45 pm – Ginalina
+- 2:45 pm – Ginalina

-• 12:45 pm – Khac Chi Bamboo Music and the Squares Barbershop Quartet
+- 12:45 pm – Khac Chi Bamboo Music and the Squares Barbershop Quartet

-• 2:20 pm – Canada Day mini cupcakes
+- 2:20 pm – Canada Day mini cupcakes

-• 3:45 pm – Rene Hugo Sanchez & Friends
+- 3:45 pm – Rene Hugo Sanchez & Friends

-The 2025 schedule is TBC.
+The 2026 schedule is to be confirmed.

 Burnaby Village on BC Day

-On the holiday Monday of the BC Day Long Weekend Burnaby Village Museum hosts a day of free family-friendly activities.
+On the holiday Monday of the BC Day long weekend Burnaby Village Museum hosts a day of free family-friendly activities.

 The activity schedule for the holiday typically includes the following events that happen simultaneously from 11:00 am to 4:30 pm (except for Gardener in Residents, which takes place from 12:00 pm to 4:00 pm).
+2026 details are to be confirmed.

-• Learn More or Listen Up – learn about activities at the museum or enjoy performances from musicians.
+- Learn More or Listen Up – learn about activities at the museum or enjoy performances from musicians.

-• Gardener-in-Residence – a gardener is on-site in the orchard to answer garden-related questions.
+- Gardener-in-Residence – a gardener is on-site in the orchard to answer garden-related questions.

-• Across the Pacific – stories about Burnaby’s Chinese-Canadian community at the Stride Studios.
+- Across the Pacific – stories about Burnaby’s Chinese-Canadian community at the Stride Studios.

-• Scavenger Hunt – search for vibrant advertisements that originated from a century ago.
+- Scavenger Hunt – search for vibrant advertisements that originated from a century ago.

 Burnaby Village on Labour Day

-On the holiday Monday of the September Long Weekend Burnaby Village Museum celebrates its final day of the summer season by hosting a day of free activities and entertainment.
+On the holiday Monday of the September long weekend Burnaby Village Museum celebrates its final day of the summer season by hosting a day of free activities and entertainment.

 Extra things happening on Labour Day typically include all the events listed in the BC Day section.
 However, there are also a few musicians and entertainers who put on shows that last between 25 and 45 minutes.
 Burnaby Village Museum hosted a few more full-day (11:00 am to 4:30 pm) events as well in a recent year, including the following:

-• Working People Documentary – a film about people and labour from the past runs in the Central Park Theatre.
+- Working People Documentary – a film about people and labour from the past runs in the Central Park Theatre.

-• A Century of Service – learn more about the Burnaby Civic Employees Union over the past decade.
+- A Century of Service – learn more about the Burnaby Civic Employees Union over the past decade.

 Burnaby Village at Halloween

 The Burnaby Village Museum celebrates the Halloween season with its Haunted Village event in October.
-In 2025, the dates are from October 25th to 29th.

 During the Halloween Season the place is decorated with projections, sounds and special effects.
 In the past, food trucks have been on site every day.